SSG-Roethenbach-1898/public-web/README.md

-# public-web
+# SSG Röthenbach 1898

-The repository for the public website
+This is the repository for the web of SSG Röthenbach 1898